Transport, Access & Logistics

 A waste store has been provided inside the building at lower ground, providing a collation point for the building management team and occupants for waste within the building.
 This provides segregated storage for the following:

-A second waste storage area is then provided within the service yard (covered and secure), to allow collection of waste by the University refuse contractor.
-The service yard lift provides level access between these two areas.
-LaMB waste is to be stored externally along the west facade, within a covered and access controlled waste store.
-The anticipated waste capacity requirements are duplicated internally and externally.
+Waste from The Life and Mind Building will be stored externally along the west façade, within a covered and access controlled waste store.
+The anticipated waste capacity requirements are duplicated both internally and externally.
 The service yard also provides an improved space for refuse vehicles accessing the shared service yard.